‘Henry V. Langford Lifetime Service Award

-In September 2010 the MTM Foundation Board of Trustees established the Henry V. Langford Lifetime Service Award to honor Langford for his lifetime of distinguished service in the religious community and in our country’s conservation effort and for his courageous stand in his church and community in support of the U.S. Supreme Court’s decision on May 17, 1954.
+In September 2010 the Ministering to Ministers’ Board of Trustees established the Henry V. Langford Lifetime Service Award to honor Langford for his lifetime of distinguished service in the religious community and in our country’s conservation effort and for his courageous stand in his church and community in support of the U.S. Supreme Court’s decision on May 17, 1954.
 Such selfless acts of advocacy for marginalized people have been exemplified throughout his life.
-Each year, the MTM Foundation Board of Trustees will select one or more persons to be honored by being recipients of the Langford Award.
+Each year, Ministering to Ministers’ Board of Trustees will select one or more persons to be honored by being recipients of the Langford Award.
 View the profile of Henry V. Langford.

-In March 2011 the MTM Foundation Board of Trustees awarded the first Henry V. Langford Lifetime service awards to the following persons in recognition of their service in keeping with the guidelines of this award.
+In March 2011 the Ministry’s Board of Trustees awarded the first Henry V. Langford Lifetime service awards to the following persons in recognition of their service in keeping with the guidelines of this award.

 Dr. Donald Ross Campbell